Violations

 Legal Settlements

-Includes cases that were settled in 2020, 2021, 2022, and 2023 for harassment and/or discrimination where the worksite was entirely or partially located within New York City.
+Includes cases that were settled in 2020, 2021, 2022, 2023 and 2024 for harassment and/or discrimination where the worksite was entirely or partially located within New York City.
 For prosecutorial agencies, data from each agency’s press releases were utilized.
+The New York State Division of Human Rights cases are Commissioner’s Orders and data from Board Orders posted on the agency’s website were utilized.
 For the private litigation settlements, all cases were filed in either of the following US District Courts; Southern District of New York and Eastern District of New York.